pu2clr/SI4735/README.md

 #### Extending the SI4735 class

-The best way to customize the PU2CLR SI4735 Arduino Library for your needs is extending the current version of the library by using C++ OOP approaching.
+The best way to customize the PU2CLR SI4735 Arduino Library for your needs is extending the current version of the library by using C++ OOP approach.
 For example:

 ```cpp
 #include <SI4735.h>